 The main strategic activities for major players in the sector were effective inorganic development through merger and takeover, technological development to improve surge transport capacity together with the expansion of production facilities for economies of scale.

-According to Acumen Research and Consulting, the offshore wind cable market value is expected to be worth around US$ 3 billion in 2026.
+As per research study by Acumen Research and Consulting, the offshore wind cable market size is anticipated to reach around US$ 3 billion in 2026.

 ZTT, Nexans, Prysmian, Furukawa, ABB, NKT, Sumitomo, LS Cable & Systems, Ningbo, and TF Kable are the top players operating in the offshore wind cable market.